-The Nominations Committee considers diversity generally when making recommendations for appointments to the Board, taking into account gender, social and ethnic backgrounds, cognitive and personal strengths, and experience.
-The Board's prime responsibility, however, is the strength of the Board and its overriding aim in making any new appointments must always be to select the best candidate based on objective criteria and merit.
+None of the four Directors, as at 31 July 2022, were from a minority ethnic background however, two Directors were not born in the UK.
+As described above, the Board's prime responsibility is the strength of the Board and its overriding aim in making any new appointments is to select the best candidate based on objective criteria and merit which it did at the time the current Directors were selected.